 During his mid-twenties, Dietrich was guided towards a spiritual vocation.
 He vividly remembered a conversation with a Roman Catholic priest who served at the St. Stephen's Cathedral in Vienna.
-At a 5 a.m. mass, he showed the priest an invitation he had received to learning about a new spiritual movement that was dedicated to bringing unity to Christianity and to advance interfaith dialogue.
-"Find out for yourself," this priest said, "if you find something good, take it, if it is not good, stay away from it."
+At a 5 a.m. mass he showed the priest an invitation he had received to learning about a new spiritual movement that was dedicated to bringing unity to Christianity and to advance interfaith dialogue.
+"Find out for yourself," this priest said, "if you find something good, take it, if it is not good stay away from it."
 This was the beginning of studying the Divine Principle.

 Dietrich found that his Catholic faith and the Divine Principle seemed to work together well, like two parts that create one whole sphere.
 If there was a Catholic theological mystery, the Divine Principle would give a clear answer towards fulfilling the original purpose of Creation.
-After four weeks of studying and a few sleepless nights in which the heart of Jesus became clearer, Dietrich dedicated his life to True Parents on September 21, 1968.
+After four weeks of studying and a few sleepless nights in which the heart of Jesus became clearer, Dietrich dedicated his life to Rev and Mrs Moon on September 21, 1968.

-In 1968 there were several centers in Vienna under the leadership of Reverend Paul Werner and Christel Werner.
+In 1968 there were several outreach centers in Vienna under the leadership of Reverend Paul Werner and Christel Werner.
 Reverend Werner was the first pioneer in Austria, having started his mission in 1965.
 At that time, they moved the apartment from the Zirkusgasse, located in Vienna's 2nd district, to the Schluesselgasse in the 4th district.
 This was an important move because most parents associated the Zirkusgasse with one of the 'Red Light Districts' of Vienna.

 A few months later, he was called by Reverend Werner to present Divine Principle lectures at the University of Vienna together with a few students who were also in their last year of study.
-They formed the 'New Center,' a movement that showed the way towards building God's Kingdom, and which later became CARP (Collegiate Association for the Research of the Principle).
+They formed the 'New Center,' a movement that showed the way towards building God's Kingdom and which became later CARP (Collegiate Association for the Research of the Principle).

-In February 1969, the whole Austrian movement, about 30 people, drove with three VW buses to Essen, Germany, to attend 'the Blessing' of 43 Couples with True Parents as the officiators.
-This was an important event because it signified the first Blessing outside of Korea.
+In February 1969, the whole Austrian Unification movement, about 30 people, drove with three VW buses to Essen, Germany, to attend 'the Blessing' of 43 Couples with Rev. and Mrs Moon as the officiators.
+This was an important event, because it signified the first Unification marriage Blessing outside of Korea.
 There were nine couples in Essen, representing all of Europe.
 They used the rooms dedicated to the Socialist Party in Germany and after preparing everything for the Blessing, the caretaker said, "it looks just like the Marriage Supper of the Lamb."

-It was a lasting experience to meet True Parents in person at the Essen Airport.
-Intentionally and strongly, True Father shook hands with everyone from the European movement and encouraged them together with True Mother to remain faithful and to continue God's providence.
-At the time of this Blessing in Essen, True Father switched around the national leaders of Germany and Austria.
+It was a lasting experience to meet Rev. and Mrs. Moon in person at the Essen Airport.
+Intentionally and strongly, Father Moon shook hands with everyone from the European movement and together with Mrs. Moon encouraged them to remain faithful and to continue God's providence.
+At the time of this Blessing in Essen, Father Moon switched around the Unification national leaders of Germany and Austria.
 Reverend Paul Werner together with his wife Christel became the leaders in Germany, while Reverend Peter Koch together with his wife Gertrud took over the leadership positions in Austria.

 After graduating from the Vienna University of Technology in the summer of 1970, Dietrich worked for more than two years as a research assistant for Prof. Weinmann at the newly founded 'Institute for Remote Control Engineering.'
-During this time, Peter Koch purchased a farm about 1.5 hours' drive from Vienna.
+During this time Peter Koch purchased a farm about 1.5 hours' drive from Vienna.
 Dietrich was involved with the renovation, reinstalling all the electricity in the building including the water pump.
 After much restoration work, the old farmhouse turned into a beautiful weekend seminar building where many Divine Principle lectures were given to guests.